Wilford Brimley Dead, Beloved Actor & Face Of Quaker Oats, Dies At 85

 NBC News wrote that he became “endearing to comedians and even to those who suffered from the disease.
 In 2018, the website Diabetes Daily proclaimed him ‘Mr. Diabeetus.'”

-Despite the jokes, Brimley was very outspoken about his illness and open to discussing it and helping people who suffered from the illness.
-Aside from his work for ADA, he also did a number of commercials to bring attention to the disease for Liberty Medical.
-Many of them were spoofed by other comedians, but the respect for Brimley in the industry is genuine.
+Despite the jokes, Brimley was very outspoken about his illness and open to discussing it and helping people who suffered from the disease.
+Aside from his work for ADA, he also did several commercials to bring attention to the cause for Liberty Medical.
+The ads became a popular source of material for spoofs by comedians.

 He Was A Beloved Actor With More Than 70 Different Roles Under His Belt & The Face Of Quaker Oats

-Throughout his lengthy career, Brimley tackled numerous roles as a character actor on both television and in film.
+Throughout his lengthy career, Brimley tackled numerous roles in both television and film.
 His breakout role came in the 1970s when he recurred on the popular sitcom The Waltons as the Walton family’s Mountain racehorse Horace.

-“His big-screen credits include ‘Cocoon,’ ‘The Natural’ and ‘The Firm,’ in which he portrayed a law firm’s security chief who’s keeping an eye on a young lawyer played by Tom Cruise,” stated the NBC News piece.
+“His big-screen credits include ‘Cocoon,’ ‘The Natural’ and ‘The Firm,” stated the NBC News piece.

-He also played a major role in John Carpenter’s iconic 1982 horror film, The Thing, which helped cement his status in the industry as a true talent.
+He also played a major role in John Carpenter’s iconic 1982 horror film, The Thing, which helped cement his status in the industry as a talented character actor.

 Beyond that, fans know him as the face of Quaker Oats, appearing in numerous commercials for the company throughout the 1980s and 1990s.
-During the advertisements, Brimley would try to educate people on the importance of eating their oats, especially young children.
+During the advertisements, Brimley would try to educate people on the importance of eating healthy, especially young children.